-The present essay, then, is the beginning of an effort at methodological reflection intended in part to be in aid of this adventure and in aid of the articulation of the truth of this adventure.
+The present essay, then, is the beginning of an effort at methodological reflection intended in part to be in aid of this adventure and intended.
+It there is a reflection on religion, then the articulation of the truth of this adventure.
 Such articulation would be the theology appropriate to our age.
 Dunne says quite correctly, however, that the ultimate starting and ending point is really not one's own religion.

 Rather, "one's own life is finally the homeland."
-I wish not only to highlight the contributions of depth psychology to the exploration of this homeland-these are by now quite obvious-but more significantly to highlight the methodological exploitation of these contributions for the experience of and reflection on religious truth.
+I wish not only to highlight the contributions of depth psychology to the exploration of this homeland-these are by now quite obvious-but more significantly to highlight the methodological uliquous for the exploitation of these contributions for the experience of and reflection on religious truth, this experience which is theology.

 The most persuasive and complete reflection on theological method to date is surely the extraordinarily sophisticated and subtle work of Lonergan.
 Lonergan stands out in many ways among those modern and contemporary thinkers responsible for shifting the axis of further human development to interiority, because of the preciseness with which he has articulated one aspect, the cognitional aspect, of this epochal shift in the control and constitution of meaning.
 But I see the project before us as not only complementary but also compensatory to the work of Lonergan, in the same way as "the unconscious," as it manifests itself in dreams and active imagination, is compensatory to the attitude of waking consciousness.
 "The relation between consciousness and unconscious is compensatory.
 This fact, which is easily verifiable, affords a rule for dream interpretation.
-It is always helpful, when we set out to interpret a dream, to ask: what conscious attitude does it compensate?"
-23 am doing when I am knowing" and his eightfold differentiation of theological operations, the work I envision is complementary to his.
+It is always helpful, when we set out to interpret a dream, to ask; what conscious attitude does it compensate?"

+waking consciousness, particularly as it moves cognitively from directed attention through insight, judgment, and decision, has been the sharp focus and decision, of Lonergan's work.
+Since theology is a matter of knowledge, such a focus has enabled him to articulate the basic-rudiments of an-appropriate theological method.
+Since I accept without reservation Lonergan's account of "what I am doing when I am knowing" and his eightfold differentiation of theological operations, the work I envision is complementary to his.
 But since I wish to lay emphasis on a different but equally valid source of data--which can still be grouped under Lonergan's notion of "data of consciousness," since they concern interiority--the work would be compensatory to his, just as feeling is compensatory to thinking as a psychological function or as dreams are compensatory to waking consciousness as a psychic state.

-Waking consciousness, particularly as it moves cognitively from directed attention through insight, judgment, and decision, has been the sharp focus of Lonergan's work.
-Since theology is a matter of knowledge, such a focus has enabled him to articulate the basic rudiments of an appropriate theological method.
-Since I accept without reservation Lonergan's account of "what I attitude does it compensate?, and if this work is to be understood as compensatory to Lonergan's in a sense analogous to the compensatory effect of dreams, then it is only proper to indicate what attitude or atmosphere the work I envision would compensate.
+attitude does it compensate?, and if the work is to be understood as compensatory to Lonergan's in a sense analogous to the compensatory effect of dreams, then it is only proper to indicate what attitude or atmosphere the work I envision would compensate.
 To compensate is not merely to fill out with detail a structure already provided.
 It is also to provide balance to the structure by purposeful correction.
 And to account for one's compensatory intention is not primarily to give an aetiology or archeology, but to speak in terms of finality.

 Now, Dunne speaks of climbing a mountain in order to discover a vantage point, a fastness of autonomy.
 The most complete autonomy comes, he says, from the knowledge, not of external things, but of knowledge itself.
 Thus: